Michael Trigg (tight end): Ole Miss

 Trigg ultimately transferred to Ole Miss.

 On September 26, 2023, it was announced that Trigg was no longer with the team.
 On December 23, he would enter the transfer portal for the second time.

 Baylor

 On January 15, 2024, Trigg announced that he would transfer to Baylor.
+He was a first team All-Big 12 selection in 2025, with 50 catches for 694 yards and six touchdowns.
+Trigg was a finalist for the John Mackey Award.